mazuu06/Darazify/README.md

 ```

 # Note
-This script only run on x64 operation systems.
-If you have x32 bit operation system or *MAC OS* go to this link and download geckodriver according to your operation system.
+This script only run on x64 operating systems.
+If you have x32 bit operating system or *MAC OS* go to this link and download geckodriver according to your operating system.
 ```bash
   https://github.com/mozilla/geckodriver/releases
 ```
 - Then replace old geckodriver with this new driver

-## Tested on:
-Windows

-Kali Linux